euroargodev/VirtualFleet/docs/install.rst

     pip install virtualfleet

-you can also work with the latest version:
+you can also try to work with the latest dev. version:

 .. code-block:: text